-From that same episode, Supes pulled a Batman interrogation on that same guy...as in, punches the wall, and DANGLES THE MAN OVER 40 STORIES!!!
-Threatening to drop him!
-Who says just Batman knows how to instill fear in criminals???
+From that same episode, Supes pulled a Batman interrogation on that same guy...as in, punches the wall, and 'dangles the man over a 40-story drop.
+Who says just Batman knows how to instill fear in criminals?

 Brainiac zaps him with kryptonite and beats on him while saying, "You are your father's son.
 Headstrong.
 Foolish.
 Easily defeated.
 In the end, forgotten."
 Superman punches a hole in his chest.